azizsaya/confluent_developerday/README.md

 ## Prerequisites

 ### Install Supporting Software
-In this section we will install and validate all required software for the demo with the following command
+In this section we will install and validate all required software for the project with the following command

 1. Follow the steps below to install required software:
-   - **macOS** users will install everything from a terminal using Homebrew:
-      ```bash
-      brew install awscli
-      brew tap hashicorp/tap
-      brew install hashicorp/tap/terraform
-      brew install confluentinc/tap/cli
-      brew install kubectl
-      ```

    - **Windows** users will follow the installation instructions below:
       - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)